albert-decatur/as-seen-online/README.md

 as-seen-online
 ==============

-great scripts by great people
+Great scripts by great people.

+I did not write these but their authors made them available online.